KuwaitOfficial Name: State of Kuwait

 - help you find accommodation and arrange flights home

 - replace a stolen or lost passport

 There are no rape crisis centers or women’s shelters for victims of domestic violence or sexual assault.
-The few social service agencies that exist are often limited to Kuwait citizens.
+The few social service agencies that exist are often limited to Kuwaiti citizens.

 Consider hiring a private attorney.
 The Embassy maintains a List of Attorneys on the website.

 Seek medical attention and collection of evidence as soon as possible.
 Victims of abuse or sexual assault must obtain a medical report from a Kuwaiti hospital.

 Hospitals typically contact a criminal investigator to assist a victim of crime.
 The investigator may have you file a police report and obtain documents required for evidence collection before you can receive treatment.

 For further information: